top of page

 How To Make Dehydrated Tomatoes

 Dehydrated tomatoes are delicious and are a fabulous way of making the best out of an abundance of tomatoes in your summer garden.
 Tomatoes are such a huge crop for me and they have so many uses.
 Even if you don’t grow your own, during the growing season they are sold for ridiculously low prices.
 Dehydrating tomatoes can be a great way to save them for later use.
 With a wonderfully concentrated sweet tomato flavor, dehydrated tomatoes are a flavorful ingredient for so many fantastic dishes.
-Some of my favorites are infusing the water of my pasta, soups, pizzas, stews, dips, sauces, meats, sandwiches, or salads.
+Some of my favorites are using them in pasta, soups, pizzas, stews, dips, sauces, meats, sandwiches, or salads.

 Making dehydrated tomatoes is so easy to do.
 Although dehydrated tomatoes are traditionally dried under the sun, using a dehydrator or an oven is best as it allows you to control the temperature and humidity needed to achieve a perfectly pliable and chewy tomato without excess moisture.